The Trust Score: Explained For Landlords And Renters

 How does the Trust Score work?

 The Trust Score is broken down into four components meant to give landlords an impression of a renter’s financial history and Trustworthiness as they relate to renting.
-This information is presented on a scale of 100, with 80 points coming from a renter’s Credit Report, and the remaining 20 from their Trustworthiness.
+Functioning as a sort of tenant risk score, this information is presented on a scale of 100, with 80 points coming from a rental Credit Report, and the remaining 20 from their Trustworthiness.

 Here’s a quick breakdown of how we calculate the Trust Score and where information comes from: